DANS-KNAW/dans-dev-tools/README.md

 * `start-service.sh` - starts the program as a service with a JVM configured as debug server, but not suspending execution.
 * `start-service-debug.sh` starts the program as a service with a JVM configured as debug server and suspending it so that you may attach your debugger - useful when you need to debug the start-up process of a service.
-* `start-virtual-env-mkdocs.sh` - starts a Python 3 virtual environment in `.venv-mkdocs`.
+* `start-virtual-env-mkdocs.sh` - starts a Python 3 virtual environment in `.venv-mkdocs`. **This script is automatically called by `start-mkdocs.sh`, and the virtual environment will also be automatically started.**
-  **Note that you need to activate the environment in a separate step**.
-* `start-mkdocs.sh` - Installs dependencies (from `.github/workflows/mkdocs/requirements.txt`) so that you can locally test the GitHub pages for the project and then runs `mkdocs serve`.
+* `start-mkdocs.sh` - Installs dependencies (from `.github/workflows/mkdocs/requirements.txt`) so that you can locally test the GitHub pages for the project and then runs `mkdocs serve`. **This script is automatically called by `start-virtual-env-mkdocs.sh`, and the virtual environment will also be automatically started if it is not already active.**

 #### GitHub Pages